ncosd/food-pantry-app/README.md

    1. Click Add Project, give it a name and follow the defaults.
    1. Click Authentication, and turn on authentication, enable the "email and password" option.
    1. Click Firestore and create a database, the default options should work.
+   1. Click Hosting and create a site.
+   1. At the bottom of the hosting page, there is a "add another site".
+Click this and create another site by adding `-admin` to the `projectid` you just created.

 ### Setup
 You can run this project locally against the firebase emulators.
 You can see how to install and configure the firebase emulators here https://firebase.google.com/docs/emulator-suite/install_and_configure.

 > The first time you need to login to firebase and configure this project to use your application.
+The `projectid` is from the firebase project you created above.
 >
 >     firebase login
 >     firebase use _projectid_
+>     firebase target:apply hosting app _projectid_
+>     firebase target:apply hosting admin _projectid_-admin

 After login and configuring a project (on the spark plan) clone the repo: